wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/1-delegation-overview.md

 > Filter(SharePointList, ProjectStatus = "Active")

-Because the **Filter** function is delegable to a SharePoint data source, PowerApps would send your formula to SharePoint.
-SharePoint would process all 5,000 records and return to PowerApps the 2,500 records for which **ProjectStatus** is set **Active**.
+Because the **Filter** function is delegable to a SharePoint data source, Power Apps would send your formula to SharePoint.
+SharePoint would process all 5,000 records and return to Power Apps the 2,500 records for which **ProjectStatus** is set **Active**.
 Those records would all be available in your gallery.
-In this scenario, PowerApps didn't process any data, and only the matching records were sent from SharePoint to PowerApps, which is very efficient.
+In this scenario, Power Apps didn't process any data, and only the matching records were sent from SharePoint to Power Apps, which is very efficient.

 When delegation isn't available
 -------------------------------